First French War of Religion (1562–1563): Assassination of the duc de Guise

-The Lorraine family (chief among them, the late ducs widow the duchesse de Guise) believed in the involvement of Coligny in the killing, and this began a vendetta between the families.
+The Lorraine family (chief among them, the late ducs widow Anne d'Este, duchesse de Guise) believed in the involvement of Coligny in the killing, and this began a vendetta between the families.
 This vendetta would culminate ten years later in the assassination of Admiral Coligny.
-Coligny was not shy that he viewed the assassination as a positive thing, and wrote to Catherine expressing his satisfaction at the deed, though assuring her that it was not he who had ordered it.
-In defence of himself he added that while he of course abhorred the assassination, that he was aware of similar conspiracies that targeted himself and Condé, and had presented proof of these to Catherine and Montmorency.
-After 'attempts by Guise and Saint-André to see Condé assassinated' Coligny claimed he had ceased to bother to dissuade those who came to him with assassination plots, while not actively encouraging them.
-In a document drawn up on 22 March at Caen, Coligny went through the testimony of the assassin point by point offering a refutation for each section.
-He stated that if he had wanted to assassinate Guise he would not have given the job to Poltrot de Méré, that the money he gave him was to spy on the duc and buy a horse, that he interpreted Poltrot's expressed desire to assassinate the duc as bravado.
+Coligny was not shy about the fact that he viewed the assassination as a positive thing, and wrote to Catherine expressing his satisfaction at the deed, though assuring her that it was not he who had ordered it.
+In defence of himself, he added that while he of course abhorred the assassination, he was aware of similar conspiracies that targeted himself and Condé, and had presented proof of these to Catherine and Montmorency.
+After "attempts by Guise and Saint-André to see Condé assassinated", Coligny claimed he had ceased to bother to dissuade those who came to him with assassination plots, while not actively encouraging them.
+In a document drawn up on 22 March at Caen, Coligny went through the testimony of the assassin point by point, offering a refutation for each section.
+He stated that if he had wanted to assassinate Guise, he would not have given the job to Poltrot de Méré, that the money he gave him was to spy on the duc and buy a horse and that he interpreted Poltrot's expressed desire to assassinate the duc as bravado.
 He further included an argument that the language of the testimony was inconsistent with that of a Protestant.
-Particularly he highlighted that throughout the deposition he was referred to as the 'seigneur de Châtillon', a name that was only used 'by his enemies'.
+Particularly he highlighted that throughout the deposition he was referred to as the "seigneur de Châtillon", a name that was only used "by his enemies".
 He requested that Poltrot be well guarded and kept like this, such that a proper investigation could be conducted.
-Those around him in Caen were nervous the frank nature of his approach to the affair might not play to his advantage politically.
-Soubise though not specifically accused petitioned the king to have him formally declared innocent with no right of appeal or re-opening an investigation into him.
+Those around him in Caen were nervous that the frank nature of his approach to the affair might not play to his advantage politically.
+Soubise, though not specifically accused, petitioned the king to have him formally declared innocent with no right of appeal or re-opening an investigation into him.
 De Bèze protested that he had never met Poltrot de Méré and as regarded the duc de Guise he had hoped to see him brought to justice for Wassy and had prayed god to either induce a change of heart in the noble or deliver the kingdom some other way.